rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
 This strategy consists of the following high-level practices:

-1. Compile and/or update list of everything with a version
+1. Compile and/or update list of everything with a version and chea
 2. Check everything with a version and create list of things that changed
 3. Evaluate impact of each new version
 4. Update everything with relevant change to targeted version